samullen/presentations/going_further_in_activerecord_with_arel/going_further_in_active_record_with_arel.md

 # Final Thoughts

+^ I wanted to cover the 90% of what we use
-^ Documentation and examples are getting better
+^ Docs and examples are getting better
-^ using the convenience method helps readability a lot ^ Especially useful when combined with Query Objects
+^ use the convenience method
+^ Especially useful with Query Objects
 ^ See CodeClimate's "7 Patterns to Refactor Fat ActiveRecord Models"

 ---